dreamhead/moco/moco-doc/apis.md

 **@Since will be at next release**

 If your request is an XML request, you can use `req.xml` to visit your json object.

+**Note** that make sure your request is an XML request, otherwise an exception will be thrown.

 * Java